Verizon Five Forces Analysis (Porter’s) & Recommendations

 • Moderate price sensitivity (moderate force)

-The low level of information asymmetry corresponds to the high quality of information that customers can access to know about products in the market.
-This external factor strengthens the intensity of the bargaining power of buyers or customers, based on variables like customers’ ability to evaluate and compare the services of Verizon Wireless and its competitors.
-Also, in this part of the external analysis, moderate switching costs have a considerable effect on customers’ power.
-For example, the moderate cost or consequence of transferring to other wireless telecommunications service providers commensurately limits the power of customers in influencing Verizon Wireless.
-Another notable external factor is the moderate price sensitivity of customers, which leads to the moderate likelihood of customers to use price as a basis in shifting from one service provider to another.
-Such potential shift is limited through differentiating variables, such as the company’s high service quality, which is among the main business strengths determined in the SWOT analysis of Verizon.
-Consequently, this component of the Porter’s Five Forces analysis of Verizon Communications, Inc. shows that customers’ demands and expectations exert a moderate force on the business and the industry environment.
+The low level of information asymmetry corresponds to the high quality of information that customers can access to know about products in the telecommunications market.
+In the Five Forces analysis model, this external factor strengthens the bargaining power of buyers or customers, based on customers’ ability to evaluate and compare the services of Verizon and its competitors.
+Also, in this part of the Five Forces analysis, moderate switching costs have a considerable effect on customers’ power.
+For example, transferring between wireless service providers comes with moderate costs or consequences that limit the power of customers in influencing Verizon.
+Another notable external factor is the moderate price sensitivity of customers, which leads to the moderate likelihood of customers using price as a basis for shifting from one service provider to another.
+This potential shift is limited through differentiating variables, such as service quality, which is among the main business strengths determined in the SWOT analysis of Verizon.
+Consequently, this component of the Five Forces analysis of Verizon Communications Inc. shows that customers’ demands and expectations are a moderate force on the business and the industry environment.

 Bargaining Power of Verizon’s Suppliers (Moderate Force)

-In this component of the Five Forces analysis, the intensity of the influence of suppliers on Verizon and the telecommunications industry environment is considered.
-Suppliers affect the company’s supply chain costs, effectiveness and efficiency.
-In this case, the moderate bargaining power of suppliers of Verizon Communications, Inc. is based on the following external factors:
+This component of the Five Forces analysis considers the intensity of the influence of suppliers on Verizon and the telecommunications industry environment.
+Suppliers affect the company’s supply chain costs, effectiveness, and efficiency.
+The moderate bargaining power of Verizon’s suppliers is based on the following external factors:

 • Moderate size of individual suppliers (moderate force)